 It’s official.
 After years of threatening to make their return, baggy jeans are back.

-What started a few years ago with a gradual loosening of the fit around the leg (everyone remembers drop crotch jeans, right?) has now morphed into full-on 90s-style skater pants.
-It’s a look that has moved from being pretty much runway exclusive, to one that can now be found at fast-fashion staples such as Asos and Topman.
+What started a few years ago with a gradual loosening of the fit around the leg (everyone remembers drop-crotch jeans, right?) has now morphed into full-on 90s-style skater pants.
+It’s a look that has moved from being pretty much runway exclusive, to one that can now be easily found on any high street and online fashion outlet.

 As with any relatively recent trend, adopting it for the first time is a challenge—especially when the change is as extreme moving away from skinny denim.
-We’re here to answer all your questions about wide-leg jeans, as well as show you seven outfits for inspiration.
+We’re here to answer all your questions about wide-leg jeans, as well as show you nine baggy jeans outfits for inspiration.